freemansoft/ESP8266/LinkSprite-R1/README.md

-Simple example that provides web based interface for relay control.
+### Provides a web interface for relay control ###
-This applicaton was built for the
+This application was built for the
 [Link Sprite LinkNode R1](http://linksprite.com/wiki/index.php5?title=LinkNode_R1:_Arduino-compatible_WiFi_relay_controller )
 ESP8266 based single relay board [found at Microcenter](http://www.microcenter.com/product/484708/linknode_r1_wifi_relay_controller) (as of 2/2018).
-It is shoudl be easily modified for the R4 quad relay board.
+It is should be easily modified for the R4 quad relay board.

 1) Attempts to find network that it is already configured for.
-Attaches to the network fi fouind.
+Attaches to the network iv found.
+1) If a known network is not found or it cannot login
-    * Boots into a self configuring Access Point portal if no recognized network found.
+    * Boots into a self-configuring Access Point portal.
+Provides a web interface to select a network and enter the network password.
-    * Reboots after configuration onto recognized network.
+    * Reboots after configuration and joins the configured network.
-1) Brings up internal web server on _esp8266-linksprite.local_ after joining network
+1) Brings up internal web server on _esp8266-linksprite.local_ after joining network with the following web URLs
     * GET form to turn on/off relay on /
     * GET /relayon
     * GET /relayoff